 On top of the hill there is a church surrounding by the village houses.
 The route begins in Breg pri Golem Brdu, passes through villages Vrhovlje pri Kozbani, Fojana, Dobrovo to finish at Smartno.

 Dobrovo Castle was built in 17th century in Renaissance style.
 It has a restaurant and a good stop for a coffee and a meal.
 The route is long but not difficult.
 Arriving at Smartno is worth a visit through the medieval village with its houses surrounding St. Martin Church

 In conclusion, walking the Alpe Adria trail is a track of superb variety of natural views, from mountains to rolling hills, spectacular rivers and lakes and old medieval villages to historical sights of First World War.
 We enjoyed the trip very much and hopefully we can complete the whole Alpe Adria Trail in the future.
 The accommodation in Slovenia and the food was of very good.
 A special mention was the tourist farm Breg in the small village of Golo Brdo where the food was excellent and very fresh, home made.

 The trail is in good condition but is not always well signed.
-Also using GPS to record the track I notice that the GPS signal was lost especially in the alpine area.
+Also using GPS to record the track, I have noticed that the GPS signal was lost especially in the alpine area.